Lost-Empire-Entertainment/Elypso-engine/docs/ecosystem.md

 **KalaWindow** is a C++20 window library for **Windows**, built for native desktop applications for Windows with support coming for Linux in the future.

-**KalaWindow** creates and owns the OpenGL 3.3 context but shader binding, swapping GL buffers, making context to current, checking if context is current, other GL related functions and GL core functions (+ the wgl and glx ones) must come from your GL library like [KalaGraphics](https://github.com/kalakit/kalagraphics) or another GL source.
-This way **KalaWindow** stays purely a GL context initializer and a window library with input and a message loop and nothing more. **KalaGraphics** also provides a full UI framework with a widget system.
+**KalaWindow** creates and owns the OpenGL 3.3 context, manages the message loop, handles crashes safely through the crash handler and handles all inputs through the input framework.
+Glad or any other opengl function loaders are not required because **KalaWindow** already provides most common ones for what you would need for OpenGL 3.3 use. **KalaWindow** also provides a comprehensive shader compiler system with helpful uniform functions and for binding the vert/frag/geometry shader as well.

 ---

-## KalaGraphics
+## KalaUI

-**KalaGraphics** is a graphics library for OpenGL 3.3 that does not own or create a window or the GL context.
-It is recommended to use [KalaWindow](https://github.com/kalakit/kalawindow) to get the GL context and the handle (HDC) but theoretically any other window context initializer and GL library like GLFW should work out of the box. **KalaGraphics** can initialize hand-picked GL core, wgl and glx functions for OpenGL 3.3 so helper libraries like Glad are not required.
+**KalaUI** is a retained mode production ready UI library for OpenGL 3.3 and it provides a fully self made UI framework, with a widget system where Image and Text are the root widgets that does not own or create a window or the GL context.

+It is recommended to use [KalaWindow](https://github.com/kalakit/kalawindow) to get the GL context but any other window context initializer and GL library like GLFW should work as well.

-**KalaGraphics** provides shader, texture, UI and model handling in OpenGL 3.3.
-The UI framework is fully original, with a widget system where Image and Text are the root widgets.
-Shaders and textures can be hot-reloaded, where shaders fully reimport the new external shader file, but textures simply reload with new pixel data.
+---

+## KalaAudio

+**KalaAudio** provides a simple wrapper with self-owned lifetime for MiniAudio.
+It supports up to 4 audio listeners, as many players as you want and covers most toggles that MiniAudio provides for audio listeners and players.

+---

+## KalaPhysics

+**KalaPhysics** aims to cover most physics needs for ray casting, collision with most popular shapes in broadphase and narrowphase and will experiment with many various other things like **instant vs delayed rays**.

 ---